AdelinMist/jason-editor/README.md

-# jason-editor
+# platform-ui

-A simple json editor with validation, created with streamlit.
+A simple ui for the platform project!

 ## Installation